matthew-mckinley1/personal_finance_progam/README.md

 * "Insert name here" Info:

 * Max Holdaway Info:
 I am a simple Computer Programming 2 Student (CS1500).
 I am still learning how to code but I am improving.
 I hope to improve even more and eventually use this in engineering.
+My School email is: max.holdaway@ucas-edu.net

 ## Change Log
 ---